‘Be like Stephen:’ Manchester-Dorset’s 12th man on the soccer field doesn’t let being autistic slow him down

 “Very embarrassing, I’m sure he’ll say at some point in his life,” she added with a laugh.

-Now out there on his own for the first time this season, opposing teams have accommodated Stephen being a “12th man” on the field for Manchester-Dorset’s middle school soccer team, as he was in Friday’s game against Grace Christian School.
+Now out there on his own for the first time this season, opposing teams have accommodated Stephen being a “12th man” on the field for Manchester-Dorset’s middle school soccer team, as he was in a recent game against Grace Christian School.

 Stephen displayed substantial endurance, staying out on the field the entire game.
 His aide who helps him with after-school activities, Chelsea Palacios, shouted every few minutes from the sidelines, “Find the ball, Stephen!” to get him refocused.
 And off he went, hustling to get back near the action.